How to Plan a 3-Day Trip to Zhangjiajie

 In the Afternoon

-Tianzi Mountain also features the sea of cloud and spiky peaks thrusting upward from below, which you will enjoy on the way downhill by cable car.
+Tianzi Mountain also features a sea of clouds and spiky peaks thrusting upward from below, which you will enjoy on the way downhill by cable car.
 The 6-minute ride will help you save 2 hours of walking to the park exit.

 Day 2: Zhangjiajie Grand Canyon and Baofeng Lake